xescape/popnetd3-front/bin/help1.md

 **Running a Job**

-The 'Submit Job' tab lets you submit a data to our server to be analyzed by PopNet.
+The 'Submit Job' tab lets you submit data to our server to be analyzed by PopNet.
 Please refer to the tool tip in each section for guidelines on the parameters.
 Currently we only accept tabular formatted data sets.
 See an example [here](./bin/toxo20.txt).
 You will receive an email notification upon completion of your job with a job id, used to retreive your job.
 A typical job involving 50 samples is expected to take less than an hour.